huijunchen9260/dmenufm/README.md

 			- To add file to bookmark, choose files in new dmenu prompt.
 			- To add directory to bookmark, enter the directory and choose `./` to confirm.
 		- Choose "Delete BMK" to delete one file/directory in bookmark.
+	- `CMD` can store command that used frequently.
+		- Choose any stored command to execute.
+You need to answer whether this command should be executed in terminal or not.
+		- Choose "Add CMD" to add both the command and command description in `$HOME/.config/dmenufm/dmenufm_command`.
+		- Choose "Delete CMD" to delete any command in `$HOME/.config/dmenufm/dmenufm_command`.
+		- Choose "Type and execute" to type and execute command.

 Note: If you hate GUIarrowy world like me, based on `man dmenu`, you can